umutlee/Solitaire_Whitebook/README.md

 # Solitaire Whitebook

-The official design repository for Solitaire Universe.
+The official knowledge base of Solitaire Universe.

-This repository contains the complete creative direction of the project.

-It defines the Universe,
-its philosophy,
-its visual language,
-its production pipeline,
-and the principles behind every design decision.

-This is the single source of truth for Solitaire Universe.
+Every design decision, narrative concept, visual language, and production guideline originates here.

-If a design decision is not documented here,

-it is not part of Solitaire Universe.
+If it is not documented in the Whitebook, it is not considered part of the canonical Solitaire Universe.